-- 5.1(a) Weekends: A weekend is defined as commencing at 6:00 p.m. on Friday and ending at 6:00 p.m. on Sunday.
+5.1(a) Weekends: A weekend is defined as commencing at 3:30 p.m. on Thursday and ending at 6:00 p.m. on Sunday.
 If the Monday following the non-residential parent's weekend is a school closure day, parenting time shall be extended to Monday until 6 p.m.
-If the Friday preceding the non-residential parent's weekend is a school closure day, parenting time shall begin at 6 p.m. on Thursday.
-The first weekend of the month is defined as the first one that has both a Saturday and a Sunday within the same calendar month. - 5.1(b) Vacation and Holiday Periods: These are the dates set by the public school district in which the child(ren) resides whether or not the child(ren) is attending school or enrolled in that school. - 5.2 PARENTING TIME: The non-residential parent shall have not less than the following parenting time with the minor child(ren) unless agreed upon by the parents: - 5.2(a) Children zero (0)- one (1) years:
+The first weekend of the month is defined as the first one that has both a Saturday and a Sunday within the same calendar month.